digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 A Daml transaction is a collection of events that take effect on the ledger atomically.
-However it needs to be noted that for performance reasons, these transactions are written to the datastore *in parallel*, and whilst the datastore is written to in a purely append-only fashion, it is not guaranteed that these transactions will become visible to readers in order.
+However it needs to be noted that for performance reasons these transactions are written to the datastore *in parallel*, and although the datastore is written to in a purely append-only fashion, it is not guaranteed that these transactions will become visible to readers in order.
 The offset-based model makes the database’s isolation level irrelevant - so the loosest model (``read uncommitted``) is not